Darkcraft8/Darkcraft8_Shared/shared/darkcraft8/_doc/tooltipUtil.md

 #### **'Tooltip' D8Tooltip.text(`String` tooltipText)**

-Prepare and Return a text tooltip, unlike the vanilla version this one will take into account wrapWidth and resize itself accordingly.
+Prepare and Return a text tooltip, unlike the vanilla version this one will take into account lineBreak and wrapWidth, it will resize itself accordingly.

 ---